sarnesh444/Internship-Kagool/README.md

     * conditionals
     * exception handling
     * functions
-## The biggest question was when we have "Python" that can do "ALMOST ANYTHING" why do we need powershell
+## The biggest question was when we have "Python" that can do "ALMOST ANYTHING" why do we need "POWERSHELL"
-## I am wrong : MY LEARNING: "Different diseases have to be treated with differnet medicines" this can be an amateur analogy but that is how it works,each project has a different set of requirements and tool that can best solve the problem at hand has to be picked since my team was working on deploying resources to the Azure cloud,the Powershell(Azure Cloud) being Microsoft's brain child it had a lot of in-built functions and cmdlets that can help make the process easier.
+## I am wrong : MY LEARNING: "Each disease is to be dealt uniquely" this can be an amateur analogy but that is how it works,each project has a it's own recipe and requirements the tool that can best solve the problem at hand has to be picked since my team was working on deploying resources to the Azure cloud,the Powershell(Azure Cloud) being Microsoft's brain child it had a lot of in-built functions and cmdlets that can help make the process easier,so here Powershell is a better choice when compared to Python.

 Please find the learnings [here](https://github.com/sarnesh444/Internship-Kagool/tree/master/basicsofpowershell)

 ## Day 28: June 2nd 2020
 #### Explore logs.....
-* After checking out some basics I have been asked to gain insights from the code base of the team,the functionality of the code was to   write user logs to a flat-file and deploy them to the cloud and also print warnings to the console in case of failure.Sounds simple     is'nt,not actually the syntax of powershell is a little difficult to catch it encompassed lot of in-built functions,so had to look up   the documentation"I WROTE NO CODE BUT I WAS TRYING TO UNDERSTAND WHAT HAS BEEN ALREADY WRITTEN"
+* After checking out some basics I have been asked to gain insights from the code base of the team,the functionality of the code was to   write user logs to a flat-file and deploy them to the cloud and also print warnings to the console in case of failure.Sounds simple     is'nt,actually not,the syntax of powershell is a little difficult to catch it encompassed lot of in-built functions,so had to look up   the documentation"I WROTE NO CODE BUT I WAS TRYING TO UNDERSTAND WHAT HAS BEEN ALREADY WRITTEN" that was a task in-itself
 * Simple task : Write a code to read from csv and print to the console.
   Please check it [here](https://github.com/sarnesh444/Internship-Kagool/tree/master/readfromcsv)

 ## Day 29: June 3rd 2020
 #### Explore ARM......
-* Azure Resouce Manager,if were to explain it is similar to a yaml file and has a structure like json which is used to specify resources (eg.Azure storage,with all the specifications and attributes like apiversion etc.)and deploy them within resource groups within subscriptions,I found a [github page](https://github.com/Azure/azure-quickstart-templates) from azure,it is a repository of pre-defined templates that can be tailored to our requirements and using a ps1 script the specified ARM TEMPLATE can be deployed.
+* Azure Resouce Manager,if were to explain it is similar to a YAML file and has a structure like JSON which is used to specify resources (eg.Azure storage,with all the specifications and attributes like apiversion etc.)and deploy them to resource groups resided within subscriptions,I found a [github page](https://github.com/Azure/azure-quickstart-templates) from azure,it is a repository of pre-defined templates that can be tailored to our requirements and using a ps1 script the specified ARM TEMPLATE can be deployed.

 ## Day 30: June 4th 2020